writer

 Stewart, B. (2011).
 Klout is bad for your soul.
 Salon, November 13th, 2011.

-2 Comments publishing
+2 Comments writer

 1. Pingback: Digital scholarship in Africa: A personal reflection | Nicola Pallitt